A Hierarchical Error Framework for Reliable Automated Coding in Communication Research: Applications to Health and Political Communication: Related Work

-The theoretical foundation of hierarchical error correction draws heavily from cognitive science research on human error patterns and classification systems.
-Zhang et al. (2004) establish a comprehensive cognitive taxonomy of medical errors that categorizes failures based on underlying cognitive mechanisms, providing the conceptual framework for understanding systematic error patterns in specialized domains \cite{zhang2004cognitive}.
-This work demonstrates that errors in complex cognitive tasks follow predictable patterns that can be systematically analyzed and addressed through targeted interventions.
+The theoretical foundation draws from cognitive science research on human error patterns. \citet{zhang2004cognitive} establish a cognitive taxonomy of medical errors that categorizes failures based on underlying cognitive mechanisms, providing the conceptual framework for understanding systematic error patterns.
+This work demonstrates that errors in complex cognitive tasks follow predictable patterns that can be addressed through targeted interventions.

-Human error theory provides additional insights into the hierarchical nature of cognitive failures.
-Reason (1990) introduces the concept of error hierarchies in complex systems, distinguishing between skill-based, rule-based, and knowledge-based errors that correspond to different levels of cognitive processing \cite{reason1990human}.
-This hierarchical understanding of human cognition provides the theoretical basis for our three-layer error taxonomy in AI systems, where knowledge-layer, reasoning-layer, and complexity-layer errors mirror the cognitive architecture required for specialized domain tasks.
+Human error theory provides additional insights into the hierarchical nature of cognitive failures. \citet{reason1990human} introduces the concept of error hierarchies in complex systems, distinguishing between skill-based, rule-based, and knowledge-based errors that correspond to different levels of cognitive processing.
+This hierarchical understanding of human cognition informs our approach to categorizing AI errors, though our three-layer taxonomy (knowledge-layer, reasoning-layer, and complexity-layer) is adapted specifically for the characteristics of AI systems in specialized domain tasks rather than directly mirroring human cognitive architecture.

-Recent work in cognitive complexity quantification further supports the layered approach to error analysis.
-Halford et al. (2005) demonstrate that cognitive complexity can be measured and predicted based on the relational structure of tasks \cite{halford2005cognitive}, providing methodological foundations for understanding when layered intervention strategies are most effective.
+Foundational work in cognitive complexity quantification further supports the layered approach to error analysis. \citet{halford2005cognitive} demonstrate that cognitive complexity can be measured and predicted based on the relational structure of tasks, providing methodological foundations for understanding when layered intervention strategies are most effective.
 Our approach extends these insights to AI systems by establishing quantitative relationships between error layer distributions and intervention effectiveness.

-The emergence of large-scale language understanding benchmarks has revealed systematic patterns in AI performance across different task types.
-The GLUE benchmark \cite{wang2019glue} and its extensions, as well as reading comprehension datasets like SQuAD \cite{rajpurkar2016squad}, demonstrate that models exhibit consistent strengths and weaknesses across related tasks, suggesting underlying cognitive patterns that align with our error hierarchy hypothesis.
-Similarly, comprehensive evaluations like MMLU \cite{hendrycks2021measuring} reveal domain-specific performance variations that support the need for targeted intervention strategies rather than general optimization approaches.
-In parallel, pre-training advances such as BERT \cite{devlin2019bert} established bidirectional Transformer pre-training as a strong foundation for language understanding.